SirMerringtonIV/rhytididae/src/content/blog/This-weeks-survey-results.md

 heroImage: "/dung-beetlejuice.jpg"
 ---

-This week we asked our players "If you could create any silly law, what would you create?"
+This week we asked our players "You have been hired as Chief Silly Officer of your government, you have to create one law that everyone will go "well that's silly" but must follow.
+What do you create?"

 Here are their answers!

 >When asking for something, people must end their question with “put me in coach!”<br>
 >-<cite>Abner</cite>